Ancient Indian Battlefield Secrets Revealed: Sanatan Shastra Vidya, the Original Art of War

-India with its glorious ancient past and rich cultural heritage which dates back to pre historic periods, has been the birthplace of many such arts.
+India with her glorious ancient past and rich cultural heritage which dates back to pre historic periods, has been the birthplace of many such arts.
 Sanatan Shastra Vidya or the eternal knowledge of weapons is perhaps the oldest and arguably the deadliest form of fighting art ever practiced.
 It is so ancient that it has its roots deep in Puranic History.
 It is said to originate from the fighting styles of various deities of Hindu Puranic History.
-The primordial practitioner of this art is said to be Lord Shiva or Mahadev.
+The primordial practitioner of this art is said to be Mahadev.

 Maharana Pratap in battlefield, using Sanatan Shastra Vidya technique

 Various fighting styles of other gods and goddesses of Hindu mythology are incorporated in this science of battlefield.
 This battlefield science of armed and unarmed combat with one or multiple opponents has in its essence the sacred Kshatriya dharma.
 Kshatriya dharma encompasses the virtues and values and above all the fact that dharma is above everything else, even one’s own life and it must be upheld at all costs.

 A word of caution here, dharma does not mean the English word ‘religion’.
 It has a much much wider concept, usually misunderstood by the West.
 One thing which distinguishes Indian origin martial arts from those in the West is that the former lay a great emphasis on the spiritual upliftment of the practitioner by incorporating the key concepts of spirituality with fighting.

 Guru Gobind Singh, practitioner of Sanatan Shashtra Vidya; Source: Pinterest